 Decorative and dark picture of femininity in this movie is a radical reaction of Ferreri to the feminized culture of the late 60’s.
 What is Ferreri trying to imply by picturing his female characters the way he does?
-Is he a misogynist?
-I believe the message has no intention to preach anti-feminism in any form, on the other hand is trying to picture the materialistic usage of women in a modern era which consumes women.
+I believe the message has no intention to preach anti-feminism in any form, on the other hand is trying to picture the materialistic usage of the feminine image in a modern era.
 The doors open for several interpretations on this matter, as Ferreri himself said: “I consider myself 50% misogynist and 50% feminist”!

 Glauco soon starts cooking, bored and restless he decides to cook Gourmet.
 While cooking, he listens to the radio; we hear a selection of English and Italian pop music: “Here and there, I love freedom.
 No one will ever take it away from me!”
 Here we hear Ferreri’s sarcastic signature mocking radio and TV.
 Ferreri once said: “In TV everything’s nice, everything’s calm, I hope we could still be anarchic with cinema.”